isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 **SHINE@Oasis**

 SHINE@Oasis provides a holistic assessment of the students with input from teachers, self, peer and parents.
 It uses actionable statements to encourage all students to live up to the school values and the 7 Habits.
-The assessment is done in the SHINE@Oasis booklet at the end of each term with a focus on specific value -Responsibility in Term 1, Integrity & Respect in Term 2, Care & Harmony in Term 3 and Resilience in Term 4.
+The assessment is done in the SHINE@Oasis booklet at the end of each term with a focus on specific value -Responsibility in Term 1, Integrity &amp; Respect in Term 2, Care &amp; Harmony in Term 3 and Resilience in Term 4.

 ![](/images/Shine.jpg)